Artificial cranial deformation: Eurasia

 The custom of binding babies' heads in Europe in the twentieth century, though dying out at the time, was still extant in France, and also found in pockets in western Russia, the Caucasus, and in Scandinavia among the Sámi.
 The reasons for the shaping of the head varied over time, from aesthetic to pseudoscientific ideas about the brain's ability to hold certain types of thought depending on its shape.
 In the region of Toulouse (France), these cranial deformations persisted sporadically up until the early twentieth century.
 Rather than being intentionally produced as with some earlier European cultures, Toulousian deformations seemed to have been the unwanted result of an ancient medical practice among the French peasantry known as bandeau, in which a baby's head was tightly wrapped and padded to protect it from impact and accident shortly after birth.
 In fact, many of the early modern observers of the deformation were recorded as pitying these peasant children, whom they believed to have been lowered in intelligence due to the persistence of old European customs.

 Americas

 In the Americas, the Maya, Inca, and certain tribes of North American natives performed the custom.
+It has been proposed that among the Maya, the practice was often done in order to reduce the size of the occipital bun, considered preventive of courage and valor.
+Its elimination, through cranial modification as an infant, could help limit the negative effects associated with this part of the skull as an adult.

 In North America, the practice was known, especially among the Chinookan tribes of the Northwest and the Choctaw of the Southeast.
-The Bitterroot Salish, (also known as Flathead Indians) were widely believed to have engaged in this practice.
+The Bitterroot Salish (also known as Flathead Indians) were widely believed to have engaged in this practice.
 The Salish themselves believe that this misconception was born because their identifying sign in the Coast Salish Sign Language involved pressing both hands to opposite sides of their heads.
 Other tribes, including both Southeastern tribes like the Choctaw and Northwestern tribes like the Chehalis and Nooksack Indians, practiced head flattening by strapping the infant's head to a cradleboard.

 The practice of cranial deformation was also practiced by the Lucayan people of the Bahamas and the Taínos of the Caribbean.